strzibny/advanced-ruby-cartridge/README.md

 Example Rails application
 =========================

-If you have any problems with running application using this cartridge, take a look at my example Rails application which supports JRuby and also default Ruby environment, https://github.com/pbrazdil/test-app.
+If you have any problems with running your application using this cartridge, take a look at my example Rails application which supports JRuby and also default Ruby environment, https://github.com/pbrazdil/test-app.

 If you want to contact me, send me an email on pbrazdil@redhat.com